 Insurer The insurance company that provides insurance coverage and services.

-Inventory A list of one's possessions that records your possessions and their value.
-A home inventory allows you to more easily and quickly settle claims and report losses on tax forms.
+Inventory A home inventory is a list of your possessions and their value that allows you to more easily and quickly settle claims and report losses on tax forms.
 Follow these steps to create a home inventory.

-Lapse A policy that ends because the insured did not pay the premium amount.
+Lapse A policy that ends because you did not pay the premium amount.

 Larceny Theft of personal property.